Members

 The co-author or co-editor of four books (with a fifth under contract), Dr. Braithwaite’s scholarly work examines how disciplines—such as Women’s and Gender Studies—are constructed through languages and narratives that reflect a set of citational practices and embedded ways of knowing, asking what versions of a discipline these assumptions make possible, what possibilities they shut down, and how attending to those questions matters.

 Dr. Braithwaite is the former chair of the Society for Teaching and Learning in Higher Education (STLHE / SAPES) Equity Committee, in addition to serving on several EDI committees at UPEI and on the UPEIFA; both at UPEI and beyond, her passion is to engage others in exploring how to bring questions of inclusion and justice to the classroom and curricular programming.
-She is the recipient of numerous teaching, educational leadership, and service awards at UPEI was awarded the 2014 AAU Anne Marie MacKinnon Educational Leadership award and is a 2021 3M National Teaching Fellow.
+She is the recipient of numerous teaching, educational leadership, and service awards at UPEI.
+She was awarded the 2014 AAU Anne Marie MacKinnon Educational Leadership award and is a 2021 3M National Teaching Fellow.

 Ann is currently the Equity Committee liaison on the Board of Directors.